rastogiprassan/vityarthi_project/statement.md

 SCOPE OF THE PROJECT:
 The scope of a cab fare estimator project generally includes the following key aspects:

-1. Developing a system that accurately calculates cab fare based primarily on distance traveled, including additional parameters like base fare, waiting time, and surcharges.
+1. Developiing a system that accurately calculates cab fare based primarily on distance traveled, including additional parameters like base fare, waiting time, and surcharges.

 2. Providing a tool for users to estimate trip costs upfront for better transparency and planning.